-In the case of a project either with a perpetual conservation easement including the Required RM Terms or on public lands capable of demonstrating management consistency with the long-term maintenance of projected carbon stock increases (hereafter referred to under the landowner class "government (secured)"), FMU issuance would be based on the tonne-tonne value projected for the crediting period, net of the resiliency discount (see Section 5.3).
-As an example, if a project with a perpetual conservation easement with Required RM Terms were predicted to have sequestered 225 tonnes per acre, after the resiliency discount has been applied, the project would be credited 225 tonnes per acre.
+In the case of a project either with a perpetual conservation easement including the requisite terms described above or on public lands capable of demonstrating management consistency with the long-term maintenance of projected carbon stock increases (hereafter referred to under the landowner class "government (secured)"), FMU issuance would be based on the tonnetonne value projected for the crediting period, net of the programmatic ex ante and permanence risk discounts (see Sections 5.3 and 5.6).
+As an example, if a project with a perpetual conservation easement that includes the requisite terms in Table 3.1 is predicted to sequester 225 tonnes of CO2e per acre, net of any risk discounts, the project would be credited 225 tonnes per acre.